servo1/mysqlAutoModels/README.md

 # mysqlAutoModels
 Automatically create JSON like model structures - can be easily modified for Sequelize or Waterline

+It will generate definitions for most common column types as well as create references for foreign keys (for table joins, relationships, etc...).

 Simply include and pass in connection, database, per table callback and final callback.

 	function saveModels(model){
 		fs.writeFile(modelsPath + model.def.name + ".js", JSON.stringify(model, null, 2), function(err) {